(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 THE ART OF MY CHILDHOOD

-Paintings on a double page from V. A Kriuchkova's book from 1985 “Anti-art.
-Theory and practise of avnat-garde movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».
+Paintings on a pages 242-243 from V. A Kriuchkova's book from 1985 “Anti-Art.
+Theory and Practise of Avant-Garde Movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».

 Left: Jim Dine.
 “Car Crash".
 Happening 1960.